Kavedin/moodle-local_morska/README.md

 - subscription licence key and product identifier; and
 - institution name configured by the site administrator.

-Morska does **not** send learner names, learner email addresses, grades, course content, or learner activity records for licence validation.
+Morska does **not** send learner names, learner email addresses, grades, course content, or learner activity records for license validation.
 Reading preferences used by the client interface are stored locally in the learner's browser.
 The external service is declared through Moodle's Privacy API in `classes/privacy/provider.php`.

 ## Accessibility and course-design responsibility